 Information collected by the use of digital offers

-We process the information under of Article 6(1) of the General Data Protection Regulation based on a legitimate interest of JP/Politikens Hus as the legal basis.
-Our legitimate interest is to be able to create and administer your profile, adapt advertisements and contents to your preferences and improve the functionality on our websites.
+We process the data on the basis of Article 6.1.a on consent and Article 6.1.f. of the General Data Protection Regulation (the balancing of interests rule) where JP/Politikens Hus’ legitimate interest is to be able to create and administer your profile, adapt advertisements and contents to your preferences and improve the functionality of our contents.

-How does JP/Politikens Hus store your data?
+How long does JP/Politikens Hus store your data?

-If you have created a Medielogin profile, your personal data is stored until you delete your Medielogin.
 Information about purchases and orders is stored as long as you are a customer.
-If the customer relationship ceases to exist, the information will be stored for 5½ years as the Danish Bookkeeping Act prescribes that we must store the information for that period.
-Then it will be deleted.
+If the customer relationship ceases to exist, the information will be stored until there is no longer any purpose for storing the information.
+JP/Politikens Hus is subject to various legislation, including the Danish Bookkeeping Act, that i.a. forms the basis for the storage time after the customer relationship has ceased to exist.